 It involves assessing and reassessing the ever-evolving client’s situation and needs.
-Only after a thorough review, you can offer the best possible solution to your clients.
+That is, only after a thorough review, offer the best possible solution to your clients.

-A continuous onboarding process manages any changes in the circumstances of the customer.
-KYC, legal checks, product & service configurations, etc. maintain updates throughout the customer lifecycle.
+A continuous onboarding process helps manage any changes in the circumstances of the customer.
+For example, you can easily manage KYC, legal checks, product & service configurations, etc., on the go.

 The prevailing pandemic has added further complexities to the onboarding paradigm.
 Lockdowns have stalled onboarding and have created bottlenecks in the business processes.

-To resolve these challenges, organizations can invest in digital onboarding solutions.
-Video KYC to onboard customers and partners from a remote location is one of them.
+To resolve these challenges, organizations must invest in digital onboarding solutions.
+For example, Video KYC to onboard customers and partners from a remote location is one of the solutions.